Photograph: A statue of Saint Thecla in the gorge of Saint Thecla, Ma'loula, Syria. Photo credit: Bernard Gagnon | CC3.0, Wikimedia Commons.

 Diana Butler Bass, All the Marys: A Monday Musing from The Cottage.
 The Cottage, Jul 18, 2022.
 Possibly, Mary Magdalene came to be known as Mary “the Tower,” paralleling Simon “the Rock.”
 This is because of a likely scribal error about “Martha” in John 11, who was really the character of Mary but split because of confusion or an attempt to diminish her.
 Bass’s sermon “draws from Elizabeth Schrader’s work on the Marys, I sent it to her that she might listen.
 She responded by saying it was “powerful” and well-represents her work (noting the stylistic differences between an academic paper and a sermon!).
 And she also wanted listeners to know that, at this point, the Nestle-Aland committee of the Greek New Testament is aware of this work and will take it into account as they work on updated critical editions of the New Testament.
 In her words, “they are unlikely to remove Martha completely unless further discoveries come to light, but the apparatus (the footnotes) in John 11 may well change as a result of this discovery.”

 Alice Speri, It Took a Handful of Women to Kneecap One of the World's Most Brutal Crime Networks.
 The Intercept, Sep 9, 2018.
 Speri writes about Italy's Ndragheta, an organized crime family, and the women who brought them down.
 This story raises a sociological question: Why did organized crime develop alongside the Roman Catholic Church, in its Italian heartland?
-Could this be the sociological effect of.
-1) having an all-male hierarchy,.
-2) moving the practice of confession away from transparency with the broader Christian community into secret-sharing with male priests, and.
-3) portraying the Virgin Mary. the ideal woman) not as a pro-active loudmouth. which is biblical) but as a silent, submissive sufferer?
+Could this be the sociological effect of: 1) having an all-male hierarchy; 2) moving the practice of confession away from transparency with the broader Christian community into secret-sharing with male priests; and 3) portraying the Virgin Mary as the ideal woman not as a pro-active and quite verbal proclaimer of biblical prophecy, but as a silent, submissive sufferer?

 Linda Kay Klein, Southern Baptist Convention Report on Sex Abuse Shines a Light on Evangelical Culture.
 Think, Feb 12, 2019.
 “We need to take a long look at the theological and structural conditions that enable abuse — starting with purity teachings that shame survivors.”